 museums in berlin

 Museums in Berlin – the Pergamon

-The Neues Museum houses a vast collection of Egyptian antiquities.
+The Neues Museum houses a vast collection of Egyptian artifacts, including the iconic bust of Queen Nefertiti, alongside prehistoric finds and stunning collections of Cypriot and Etruscan antiquities.
 Here you’ll find mummies, sculptures and sarcophagi from ancient Egypt’s Old Kingdom period.
 Other highlights include prehistoric artifacts from Germany’s Stone Age and 19th-century German paintings.
-Don’t miss the iconic bust of Queen Nefertiti.

 Altes Museum (also known as Old Museum)

-The Altes Museum is home to an extensive collection of Greek and Roman antiquities.
-Here you can find the awe-inspiring statue of the Greek goddess Pallas Athena.
-There are also marble sculptures, pottery, ancient jewelry, coins and everyday objects from the past.
+The Altes Museum, a testament to the grandeur of ancient civilizations, is home to an extensive collection of Greek and Roman antiquities.
+Here, you can find the awe-inspiring statue of the Greek goddess Pallas Athena.
+There are also marble sculptures, pottery, ancient jewelry, coins and everyday objects from the past, each with its own fascinating story to tell.

+museums in berlin